The European Antitrust Review 2015 • Section 4: Country chapters

 A notification can be filed even when there is only a clear intention to conclude a contract or to make a public offer to buy stock.
 These provisions reflect those of the ECMR.

-A standard form of notification should be lodged with the Council jointly by all of the parties taking part in a concentration.
+A standard form of notification should be lodged with the Council jointly by all parties taking part in a concentration.
 In the case of the acquisition of control, notification must be submitted by the acquiring party.
 The Competition Law allows the Council four months in total to examine the submitted notification if it is in accordance with the established requirements.
 If commitments are offered, the examination period may be extended for an additional month at the request of the notifying parties.
-However, in practice the Council clears the majority of mergers within a month of filing.
+However, in practice, the Council clears the majority of mergers within a month of filing.

 The time limit commences the day after the receipt of a complete notification.
-The Council immediately notifies the parties in writing if the notification is incomplete; in which case the term for the examination begins to run after the Council is provided with a complete notification.
+The Council immediately notifies the parties in writing if the notification is incomplete; in which case the term for the examination begins to run once the Council is provided with a complete notification.

 The Council publishes all notifications received and decisions made in the Official Gazette, specifying the nature of concentration and the parties concerned.
-All interested persons have a right to submit their opinions on the intended concentration during the two weeks following publication.
+All interested persons have the right to submit their opinions on the intended concentration during the two weeks following publication.
 Interested persons include:

 - parties submitting a notification on concentration;

 - natural or legal persons, as well as public organisations, whose interests are affected by the intended concentration; and

 Persons who have submitted written objections to the intended concentration are notified of the anticipated decision, the date of the procedural meeting of the Council examining the issue and the time limit allowed to submit additional requests and explanations to the Council.

 Persons that have submitted objections to the intended concentration in writing have the right to familiarise themselves with the materials related to the case (except for commercially sensitive or secret information), submit comments and submit a request to participate and be heard at the meeting of the Council.

 The Council, upon completing the examination of the notification, may either: